Esri/insights-scripting-guide/README.md

 3) Complete Kernel Gateway Connection form

 _Note:_  Connections must reference the Kernel Gateway root URL.
-For tips on what this might look like see the [Connection examples](#Connection-examples).
+For tips on what connections may look like see [Connection examples](#Connection-examples).

 ## Connection examples

-Urls can be HTTP or HTTPS.
+Urls may be HTTP or HTTPS.
 Hosts can be referenced in numerous ways, IP address, localhost, FQDN etc.  You can use any __open__ inbound port number.
 If using 443, a connection  will not require the port number.
-Here are some examples.
+Here are some examples.  __Yes__ means connection schema is supported.
+No, means that URL connection will likely fail.

 | URL           | Insights in Enterprise | Insights Desktop  |